Get the Facts on ACA Sign-Ups

 With the above said, the specific enrollment numbers change based on what report we are discussing, what methodology they are using, what demographics are being considered, and what months we are talking about (and if we are using average or current numbers).
 That is all explained below.

-Notes on how to understand the current enrollment numbers and how a repeal and replace would affect the uninsured rates: Above we offered a low estimate of total enrollments under all ACA coverage provisions.
-The reality is that total enrollments under all ACA provisions are likely considerably higher than 20 million.
-However, one has to factor in plan drops at the start of the ACA (about 6 million of which about 4 million re-enrolled), and one has to consider those who would have got coverage without the ACA, plus we are generally being conservative with our estimates.
-When people say “the Republican healthcare plan will result in 22 million more uninsured,” they mean if the BCRA was passed as written, it is projected by the CBO that a portion of those 20+ million covered under ALL coverage provisions (not just the marketplace) will lose coverage, that some others won’t gain coverage over time, and that there will be a total of 49 million uninsured by 2026 (which is 22 million more uninsured than would be under the ACA by 2026).
+Notes on how to understand the current enrollment numbers and how a repeal and replace would affect the uninsured rates: Above we offered an estimate of total enrollments under all ACA coverage provisions.
+The reality is that total enrollments under all ACA provisions were likely considerably higher than 20 million in 2019.
+However, one has to factor in plan drops at the start of the ACA (about 6 million of which about 4 million re-enrolled), and one has to consider those who would have got coverage without the ACA, plus a slight increase in the number of uninsured under the Trump administration.
+Those two points together still make “20 million plus” a reasonable estimate.

 ObamaCare Enrollment and Sign-Up Numbers Quick Facts